Twitter vs. Facebook: Which Is Best for Your Business?

 Before choosing your platform, it’s essential to do plenty of research to discover where your target customer spends their time.

 This consideration is extremely important when deciding which platform to use.
-After designing your customer avatar and doing market research, you should have a pretty good idea of the kinds of people you’re trying to attract.
+After designing your customer avatar, you should have a good idea of the kinds of people you’re trying to attract.
 It makes sense to choose the platform where these folks hang out the most.

 Facebook Demographic Basics

-Facebook typically works best if you’re a B2C business with a target audience between the ages of 25 and 55+, and are in one of these industries: Fashion, Auto, E-commerce, Retail, Entertainment, Real Estate, Marketing, Sports, or Health and Wellness.
+Facebook typically works best if you’re a B2C business with a target audience between the ages of 25 and 55+.
+It’s also well suited to these industries: Fashion, Auto, E-commerce, Retail, Entertainment, Real Estate, Marketing, Sports, or Health and Wellness.

 Twitter Demographic Basics

-Even though it doesn’t have the number of users that Facebook has, that doesn’t mean you should ignore Twitter.
+Even though it doesn’t have as many users as Facebook, that doesn’t automatically mean you should ignore Twitter.

-Another thing you’ll want to consider is how engaged Facebook and Twitter users really are when it comes to your industry.
+Another thing to consider is how engaged Facebook and Twitter users really are when it comes to your industry.

 You’ll need to find out how often your target audience checks in with each of these platforms and what kind of content they typically engage with.
 It’s also essential to look at how much time users of each platform actually spend there each day.